hsuonsivu/hsupublic/3d-models/README.md

 ![ruokasuppilo installed.](ruokasuppilo.jpg)

-### leafbatteryfan.scad
-### Makefile.leafbatteryfan
+## leafbatteryfan.scad, Makefile.leafbatteryfan

 Nissan Leaf has a serious problem with battery temperature management, which means during winter it is too cold and during summer it is too warm, limiting capacity and quick charging.
 The problem is worst during wintertime when the range is already reduced due to other effects.
 The problem becomes much worse if the battery is old and/or has bad cells.

 This fan case can be installed to the service hatch between rear seats, replacing the metal plate normally protecting the hatch.
 In the summer this could also help keep battery cooler, though the effect is likely very limited.
 While moving, there is not much to do about the heat as airflow will pass around the battery pack.
 When parked, pushing warm air from inside the car to above the battery will somewhat reduce cooling of the battery and will warm up the battery if done for long enough.
 The set also includes a filter which will avoid hurting fingers in the spinning fan and reduce dust collecting over